its-Annika/LING-L545/03_Tokenisation/README.md

 -------------------------------------------------------------------------------------------

-Given that the model's main issue is OOV, in order to improve the model, I would provide it with a larger dictionary.
+Given that the model's main issue are OOV items, in order to improve the model, I would provide it with a larger dictionary.
 I would also change the maxMatch function to keep strings of numbers as one word, even if they don't appear in the dictionary (possibly strings of latin-alphabet characters too).